 Once the joint filler has cured, you will need to grind the joint flush to create a seamless surface to paint or epoxy over.

 The grinding of the joint is important because some garage floors with the deep V groove can be lifted at the edges of the joint.
 This happens when the surface of the slab cures and contracts quicker than the rest of the concrete and pulls up the edges.
-If you apply the filler but don’t grind it smooth, your joints will telegraph right through the surface.
+If you apply the filler but don’t grind it smooth, your joints will telegraph right through to the surface of your coating and become visible.

 Contrary to what some people recommend, do not use latex caulk or water based crack fillers.